 Donna Boyette, Firefighters' and Rescue Squad Workers' Pension Fund Coordinator, updated the Advisory Panel on the overall operations team and metrics.
 Ms. Boyette presented the metrics for the Fund, which continue to be met or exceeded.
-The team has five full-time permanent employees, one full-time temporary employee supporting Operations and two full-time temporary employees assigned to the lapsed service project.
+The team has five full-time permanent employees; one full-time temporary employee supporting Operations; and, two full-time temporary employees assigned to the lapsed service project.

 Ms. Boyette updated the Advisory Panel on the lapsed service project, which completed May 31, 2018.
 The team began contacting the 15,177 lapsed members May 8, 2017.
 By December 2017, 10,065 lapsed members remained.
 The team continues efforts to make contact with all remaining lapsed members.
 The Advisory Panel was reminded that the lapsed members have been removed from our assumptions in our annual actuarial valuations as a result of the audit previously completed by Conduent.
-The Fund will not see any significant increase in funding status as a result of refunding the remaining lapsed members.
-Ms. Boyette highlighted the January 2018 3rd edition of the member newsletter.
+We will not see any significant increase in our funding status as a result of refunding the remaining lapsed members.
+Ms. Boyette highlighted the January 2018, 3rd edition, member newsletter.
+Ms. Boyette recognized Mr. James Rose, Fund Support Specialist, who demonstrated the new electronic submission Turnaround Documents (TADs), which is scheduled for launch late 2018.
+The new TAD process will automate contribution submissions, enrollment, ease payment submission processes and provide online training and phone support.
+The online TAD process was favorably received by the Panel.

-Turnaround Documents